Updated on August 9, 2015.

 Summary

 ALMA is a radio interferometer high in the Chilean desert.
 It’s revolutionary design and resulting unprecedented sensitivity are unlocking new areas of astronomy that were previously uncharted.
-Sabrina will discuss how results from ALMA are changing what we know about galaxy evolution and show some of the impressive engineering feats associated with ALMA’s construction at 5,000 meters above sea level.sabrina
+Sabrina will discuss how results from ALMA are changing what we know about galaxy evolution and show some of the impressive engineering feats associated with ALMA’s construction at 5,000 meters above sea level.

 Biography